When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 What to expect in winter

-If you’re not used to cooler temperatures, the chilly days of Seoul’s winter won’t be your favourite part of visiting the city.
-Truthfully, as unpleasant as it may seem at a glance, winter’s not the worst season to go to Seoul.
-The relative lack of popularity in the winter months means you’ll be able to score great deals on your accommodations.
-On top of that, getting to see Seoul’s palaces and temples under a soft blanket of snow is simply magical.
+If you’re not used to cooler temperatures, I can guarantee that the chilly days of winter won’t be your favourite part of visiting the city.
+Truthfully, as unpleasant as it may seem at a glance, I don’t think winter is the worst season to go to Seoul.

 What to wear in winter